dora-metrics/pelorus/labs/consultant/02-Installation.md

     sudo yum install ansible

-## Step 2: Clone the master branch of the Pelorus repository
+## Step 2: Clone the Pelorus repository

     git clone https://github.com/redhat-cop/pelorus.git

-## Step 3: Create identity provider and admin account for Pelorus user
+## Step 3: Create cluster Admin account to install Pelorus

 This will allow you to log in with the credentials admin/admin

-(You can skip this step if you already have a non-system user with cluster admin)
+(You can skip this step if you already have a non-system cluster admin user)

     echo "
     ---